 2. Fewer Mortgage Options

-A bank loan officer is more interested in selling their in-house mortgage products than offering the best rate.
+A bank loan officer is more interested in selling their in-house mortgage products than in offering the best rate.
 So, you’ll be losing out on the opportunity to compare different rates from different lenders.

 3. Less Competitive Rates

 Major banks usually offer less competitive rates than you’ll get if you work with a broker.
-You might be able to negotiate a discount, but if you cant, you’ll have to pay this additional money through your mortgage’s life span.
+You might be able to negotiate a discount, but if you can’t, you’ll have to pay this additional money through your mortgage’s life span.

-If you’re are self-employed, have a low-income, high amount of debt, or have a history that includes a recent bankruptcy, a mortgage broker might have a better chance of finding a lender for you.)
+If you’re are self-employed, have a low-income, high amount of debt, or have a history that includes a recent bankruptcy, a mortgage broker might have a better chance of finding a lender for you.

-Mortgage Broker vs. Bank: Comparison
+Mortgage Broker vs Bank in Canada: Comparison